Logan-Lin/quartz-blog/content/ai-system/packaging-containerization.md

 ### Interactive Approach (Not Recommended)

 Before diving into the proper way to build images, let's briefly look at the manual approach to understand why it's not ideal.
-You could theoretically create a custom image by starting a container, installing everything manually, and then saving it:
+You could theoretically create a custom image by starting a container, installing everything manually, and then saving it using the [docker commit](https://docs.docker.com/reference/cli/docker/container/commit/) command:

 ```bash
 # Start an interactive Python container